-Numbers 100-199 designate upper division (ud) courses designed for third-, fourth-, and fifth-year students.
-Such courses will count as graduate work when taken by students who have graduate status (also see Post-Baccalaureate Credit).
+Numbers 100-199 designate upper division (ud) courses designated for third-, fourth-, and fifth-year students.
+Such courses will count as graduate work when taken by students who have graduate status.
 Freshmen and first-semester sophomores are not normally eligible for upper division courses; but second-semester sophomores who have completed a minimum of 45 units are permitted to enroll in the upper division courses for which they have adequate preparation.
 Course number 190 designates independent study.
 See Regulations and Procedures and specific course prerequisites.